-Key Equity Metrics 2015 2016 (4) 2017
+Key Equity Metrics 2016 2017 2018

-Equity Run Rate (1) 0.00% 4.10% 2.56%
+Equity Run Rate (1) 4.10% 2.56% 4.28%

-Overhang (2) 7.04% 12.65% 9.70%
+Overhang (2) 12.65% 9.70% 18.26%

-Dilution (3) 7.28% 5.88% 4.47%
+Dilution (3) 5.88% 4.47% 2.28%

-- (1) Equity run rate is calculated by dividing the number of shares subject to equity awards granted during the year by the weighted-average number of shares outstanding during the year - (2) Overhang is calculated by dividing (a) the sum of (x) the number of shares subject to equity awards outstanding at the end of the year and (y) the number of shares available for future grants, by (b) the number of shares outstanding at the end of the year. - (3) Dilution is calculated by dividing the number of shares subject to equity awards outstanding at the end of the fiscal year by the number of shares outstanding at the end of the fiscal year.
+(1) Equity run rate is calculated by dividing the number of shares subject to equity awards granted during the year by the weighted-average number of shares outstanding during the year.

+(2) Overhang is calculated by dividing (a) the sum of (x) the number of shares subject to equity awards outstanding at the end of the year and (y) the number of shares available for future grants, by (b) the number of shares outstanding at the end of the year.

+(3) Dilution is calculated by dividing the number of shares subject to equity awards outstanding at the end of the fiscal year by the number of shares outstanding at the end of the fiscal year.

-In evaluating whether to approve the Plan Amendment, our Board of Directors and Compensation Committee reviewed our historical issuances under our 2015 Plan and considered our future needs for equity awards under the 2015 Plan, based on our plans for future expansion and growth in light of our anticipated recruiting and retention needs and potential changes in company capitalization and dilution.
-We intend to grant future equity awards under the 2015 Plan in amounts that are reasonable and based on market data prepared by the independent compensation consultant to the Compensation Committee.
+In evaluating whether to approve the Amended 2015 Plan, the Board and Compensation Committee reviewed our historical issuances under the 2015 Plan and considered our future needs for equity awards under the 2015 Plan, based on our plans for future expansion and growth in light of our anticipated recruiting and retention needs and potential changes in company capitalization and dilution.
+We intend to grant future equity awards under the Amended 2015 Plan in amounts that are reasonable and based on market data prepared by the independent compensation consultant to the Compensation Committee.